How it works

 By buying these gifts, you are contributing to projects run by TEAR partners that provide people with the opportunity to access good food to feed themselves and their families, and potentially create a small business.
 It may be seeds and training to grow a kitchen garden, livestock and training in animal husbandry, beehives and training in bee-Keeping or fish farming.
 Profit made from selling produce can boost a family’s savings or be invested in another small business start-up.

-Gifts which support good health
+Gifts which support Education

 Give a family the gift of good health.
 These gifts contribute to projects that improve the health of people living in poor and marginalised communities.
 It could be the delivery of health services in the form of direct care or medicine and/or health training in areas like midwifery, disabilities, HIV and AIDS care or general health.